-Also beginning eight years after development is completed and operations begin on the Property, each investor will have an option to require that the Company purchase its A Units at 95% of Unit value.
+Also beginning eight years after development is completed and operations begin on the Property, each investor will have an option each year for a 60-day period to require that the Company purchase its A Units at 95% of Unit value.
 Under certain circumstances the option price will be payable over five years with interest.
 Unit value will be determined as described for the Call Option.
 The first put period will not be until the first calendar year after the eighth anniversary of the commencement of operations.
 Exercise of Put Options will be limited to an annual 60-day period specified by the Company.
-The purchase price per Unit will be paid in cash within 180 days following the expiration of the 60-day option period; provided, however, that in the event that Class A Members holding more than 10% of the Class A Units exercise the Put Option in any given calendar year, the purchase price may be payable over five years with interest.
+The purchase price per Unit will be paid in cash within 180 days following the expiration of the 60-day option period; provided, however, that in the event that Class A Members holding more than 10% of the Class A Units exercise the Put Option in any given calendar year, the purchase price may be payable by an unsecured promissory note over five years with interest and no down payment.
 The interest rate will be the publicly announced prime or similar reference rate quoted in The Wall Street Journal on expiration of the 60-day option period.